spotys/hproof-take-home/README.md

 ### API Key Rotation Workflow

-This GH workflow is running periodically (every 4 hours) and runs the `terraform/rotate-secret.sh` script which is pre-set to rotate the API key once a day regardles of how many times the workflow runs in that time period.
+This GH workflow is running periodically (every hour) and runs the `terraform/rotate-secret.sh` script which is pre-set to rotate the API key every 4 hours regardles of how many times the workflow runs in that time period.

 The Workflow can also be triggered manually from the [GitHub UI](https://github.com/spotys/hproof-take-home/actions/workflows/rotate-api-key.yaml) by clicking the `Run workflow` button at the top right.